On this page:

 15 April 2013

-Its official, Psychology at Victoria is still the best.
+It's official, Psychology at Victoria is still the best.
 Nationally, Psychology has been one of the highest-performing disciplines across all rounds of the ranking exercise, with VUW's School of Psychology ranked 2nd in 2003, and 1st for research in 2006.
-In spite of this competition, PSYC@VIC has actually stretched its lead over the next highest-ranked Universities in taking top honours in the latest PBRF round.
+In spite of this competition, Psychology at Victoria has actually stretched its lead over the next highest-ranked Universities in taking top honours in the latest PBRF round.

 The result is a reflection of the excellence to which all staff and students aspire.
 In spite of the breadth of the School, it's hard to pick out any one area as particularly successful.
 All of the specialist programmes (Cross-Cultural psychology, Forensic psychology, and Cognitive and Behavioural Neuoscience) were well-represented among the top tier of results, with similarly high performance in the areas of traditional School strength (including cognitive, developmental, social, and organizational psychology).

 This caps a highly successful period in the School, marked by significant levels of external research funding success, ongoing popularity among undergraduate students, and increasing numbers of Masters and Doctoral students.
 In addition the School has received more national teaching awards than any other psychology department in New Zealand.